kaza/better-voice-typing/README.md

 - Quick access to copy previous transcriptions from system tray

 ## Technical Details
-- Built with Python using tkinter for UI
+- Minimal UI built with Python tkinter
-- OpenAI Whisper API for transcription
+- OpenAI Whisper API for transcription (will support other providers in the future)
-- Only tested on Windows OS and >Python 3.8
+- For now, only tested on Windows OS and Python 3.8+

 ## Current Limitations
 - Maximum recording duration of ~10 minutes per transcription due to OpenAI Whisper API's 25MB file size limit